-Many of the scientists who became involved with this wartime work were surprised to find that there were identifiable stabilities in situations that they had always considered to be totally formless.
+ways considered to be totally formless.
 For example, consider the outcomes of air combat.
-While a commander can control his own tactics, he cannot control those of his enemy, and the surrounding weather conditions also introduce an element of uncertainty.
+While a commander can control his own tactics, he cannot control those of his enemy, nor can he eliminate uncertainty in the weather.
 Nevertheless, it was often possible to predict the outcomes with considerable accuracy (4).

-The sense of wonder that such systems of men and machines operating in conflict in a natural environment could exhibit aspects of regularity was expressed by two of the most notable US operations research pioneers, Philip M. Morse (a physicist from Massachusetts Institute of Technology) and George E. Kimball (a chemist from Columbia University), when they wrote in 1946 that "large bodies of men and equipment carrying out complex operations behave in an astonishingly regular manner, so that one can predict the outcome of such operations to a degree not foreseen by most natural scientists" (5).
+The sense of wonder that such systems of men and machines operating in conflict in a natural environment could exhibit aspects of regularity was expressed by two of the most notable U.S. operations research pioneers, Philip M. Morse (a physicist from Massachusetts Institute of Technology) and George E. Kimball (a chemist from Columbia University), when they wrote in 1946 that "large bodies of men and equipment carrying out complex operations behave in an astonishingly regular manner, so that one can predict the outcome of such operations to a degree not foreseen by most natural scientists" (5).

-Too, the World War II experiences had exhibited the classic cycle of the method of science (6): The scientists had observed nature (albeit the startlingly new phenomena of military operations), had built theories to account for these observations, had used them to predict future outcomes, and had tested these predictions against actual experience, with frequent agreement.
+Too, the World War II experiences had exhibited the classic cycle of the method of science (6).
+The scientists had observed nature (albeit the startlingly new phenomena of military operations), had built theories to account for these observations, had used them to predict future outcomes, and had tested these predictions against actual experience, with frequent agreement.
 Indeed, many of them had experienced several connected and successive cycles, from which had emerged fairly comprehensive theories with accepted predictive value.
 Thus, the novelty of wartime operations research did not lie in the method that was being used, but rather in the part of "nature" to which it was applied: military operations.

-The consequence was a natural one: Many scientists emerging from this experience expected that it could be extended to a wide variety of civilian peacetime operating systems.
+The consequence was a natural one: Many scientists expected that operations research could be extended to a wide variety of civilian peacetime operating systacos of the University of Pennsylvania reported a notable study (9, 10) of blood distribution and utilization that they had conducted in response to a national problem (9).